In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Many people thereafter develop issues with paranoia, anxiety, and psychotic symptoms.

-At rehab, programmes support people to identify what thoughts are leading to addictive behaviours.
+During your rehab journey, your personalised addiction programme will support you to identify what thoughts are leading to addictive behaviours.

 There is also a lot of work on how lifestyle choices make using cannabis easier.